Multiclassing &

 Dual Wielding

-While two-weapon fighting, you make your off-hand weapon attack as part of your Attack action instead of a bonus action, and you add your ability modifier to the damage of this attack.
+While two-weapon fighting, you make your off-hand attack as part of your Attack action instead of your bonus action, and you add your ability modifier to the damage of this attack.
+You cannot also make an attack with your bonus action that turn.

 Eldritch Warrior